The Impact On Security Testing For Devops-driven Applicationsnews

 Also, keep in mind: frameworks and their security tend to be eroded.
 Basic components and complex attack vectors also deserve closer examination after the obvious vulnerabilities have been identified.
 Give the pentesters that extra time to dig deeper.
 It will pay off.”

 Remember that you wanted to use DevOps because of the speed and agility.
 And you wanted to improve collaboration between the different roles throughout the development cycle.
-So, do me a favor: Forget the nonsense of having your code reviewed on site.
+Forget the nonsense of having your code reviewed on site.
 The SEC Consult Vulnerability Lab regularly evaluates code remotely without compromising application security.
 Regardless of this, your developers are usually scattered all over the world and organize themselves with web conferences, chat, messenger, etc. And in the end, your application’s code is released into the wild anyway.

 Don’t shoot the messenger

 It would be crazy to think that the work of security experts would create gaps in your applications.
-These vulnerabilities already exist (because your developers have placed them there – accidentally, I hope) before the pentest starts.
+These vulnerabilities already exist (because your developers have placed them there – accidentally, hopefully) before the pentest starts.
 This means that there is as much or as little potential “danger” from “remote” developers as there is from security experts testing remotely.
 Pentesters find what is to be found.